vishalbelsare/vale-server/docs/install.md

 Vale Server requires at least macOS Sierra 10.12.
 :::

-Double-click `Vale Server.dmg` to open the installer, then drag the application to the Applications folder.
+Double-click `vs-setup-x64-mac.dmg` to open the installer, then drag the application to the Applications folder.

 ![Vale Server DMG](assets/ui/macOS/dmg.png)